khanhnamle1994/MetaRec/Matrix-Factorization-Experiments/MF-Temporal-Features/README.md

 ```

 ## Scripts
-* [loader.py](https://github.com/khanhnamle1994/transfer-rec/blob/master/Matrix-Factorization-Experiments/MF-Temporal-Features/loader.py): This is the script that loads the data.
+* [loader.py](https://github.com/khanhnamle1994/MetaRec/blob/master/Matrix-Factorization-Experiments/MF-Temporal-Features/loader.py): This is the script that loads the data.
-* [MFTemporalFeat.py](https://github.com/khanhnamle1994/transfer-rec/blob/master/Matrix-Factorization-Experiments/MF-Temporal-Features/MFTemporalFeat.py): This is the model script that defines the Matrix Factorization model with temporal features.
+* [MFTemporalFeat.py](https://github.com/khanhnamle1994/MetaRec/blob/master/Matrix-Factorization-Experiments/MF-Temporal-Features/MFTemporalFeat.py): This is the model script that defines the Matrix Factorization model with temporal features.
-* [train.py](https://github.com/khanhnamle1994/transfer-rec/blob/master/Matrix-Factorization-Experiments/MF-Temporal-Features/train.py): This is the main training script.
+* [train.py](https://github.com/khanhnamle1994/MetaRec/blob/master/Matrix-Factorization-Experiments/MF-Temporal-Features/train.py): This is the main training script.
 You can simply run `python train.py` to execute it.

 ## Results
-The full results are stored in [this folder](https://github.com/khanhnamle1994/transfer-rec/tree/master/Matrix-Factorization-Experiments/MF-Temporal-Features/results).
-After training the model for 50 epochs, I got the training loss MSE = 0.7088 and test loss MSE = 0.7939 with training time = 18m51s.
+The full results are stored in [this folder](https://github.com/khanhnamle1994/MetaRec/tree/master/Matrix-Factorization-Experiments/MF-Temporal-Features/results).
+After training the model for 50 epochs with 75/25 train-test split, I got the training loss MSE = 0.7088 and test loss MSE = 0.7939 with training time = 18m51s.

-## Run Tensorboard in the background.
+## Run Tensorboard In The Background
 While I am using PyTorch instead of Tensorflow directly, the logging and visualization library Tensorboard is an amazing asset to track the progress of our models.
 It's implemented as a small local web server that constructs visualizations from log files, so start by kicking it off in the background:

 ```
 tensorboard --logdir runs